-About 30 researchers will come together in Oxford in March 2018 to discuss how the Alkire-Foster Method can be used to evaluate the impact of social protection schemes.
-Organised by the Oxford Poverty and Human Development Initiative (OPHI), the Multidimensional Impact Evaluation Workshop will take place at Green Templeton College on March 1-3, 2018.
+About 30 researchers came together in Oxford in March 2018 to discuss how the Alkire-Foster Method can be used to evaluate the impact of social protection schemes.
+Organised by the Oxford Poverty and Human Development Initiative (OPHI), the Multidimensional Impact Evaluation Workshop took place at Green Templeton College on March 1-3, 2018.

-Participation is by invitation only, but the discussions and results will be reported to the wider development community during and after the workshop, through OPHI’s website and social media channels.
-The papers presented will later be published as OPHI working papers and in scientific journals.
+Participation was by invitation only, but the discussions and results were reported to the wider development community during and after the workshop, through OPHI’s website and social media channels.
+The papers presented were later published as OPHI working papers and in scientific journals.

-OPHI has invited researchers from around the globe, in particular from developing countries, to present 14 papers and discuss their findings with colleagues.
-Papers will address topics such as cash transfers, women’s entrepreneurship, migration, emergency housing and early childhood development, among others.
-OPHI Director Sabina Alkire will open the workshop, which will conclude with a panel session exploring the policy implications of the research findings.
+OPHI invited researchers from around the globe, in particular from developing countries, to present 14 papers and discuss their findings with colleagues.
+Papers addressed topics such as cash transfers, women’s entrepreneurship, migration, emergency housing and early childhood development, among others.
+OPHI Director Sabina Alkire opened the workshop, which concluded with a panel session exploring the policy implications of the research findings.

-The workshop is part of a grant funded by the Economic and Social Research Council and the UK’s Department for International Development (DFID).
+The workshop was part of a grant funded by the Economic and Social Research Council and the UK’s Department for International Development (DFID).